 - Cervical polyp - mass arising from the endocervix, usually protruding through the external os into the vagina.
 They can be avulsed and sent to histology.
 Occasionally, endometrial polyps can be seen extruding through the cervix.
-In a Danish study, polyps were found in 5.8% of premenopausal women but only 9% of those under the age of 30 years.

 - Cervicitis - the cervix appears red, congested and sometimes oedematous.
 There may be purulent discharge and the cervix is usually tender to palpation.
-The most common causes of infection currently is Chlamydia trachomatis.
+The most common cause of infection currently is Chlamydia trachomatis.
 Neisseria gonorrhoeae as a cause of cervicitis should not be forgotten.
 A rarer cause is Trichomonas vaginalis where the cervix is friable, with prominent papillae and punctate haemorrhages, and is commonly described as a 'strawberry cervix'.
 Herpetic cervicitis gives rise to multiple ulcerated regions.